 Interactive notebooking is not simply a student copying notes from the board into a cute template.
 That can certainly be one aspect of it.
 The true interactive part of the notebooks is when students use the information provided to elicit their own responses in the journal.
-This requires higher level thinking and ultimately allows the students to make a deeper connection to their learning.
+This requires higher-level thinking and ultimately allows the students to make a deeper connection to their learning.
 Some teachers who use INB’s choose to use the left side/right side method, but I found that to be a bit limiting and was often a waste of space.
 If my classes are any indication there will be a point early on in the year where the students bond with their notebooks and truly take ownership of them.
-Prior to the interactive notebook I only saw that connection with the higher achieving students.
+Prior to the interactive notebook, I only saw those connections with higher achieving students.

 Another huge advantage to interactive notebooks is that it allows students to be totally creative with their notebooks.
 Creativity is often pushed out of our classes in exchange for more inputs.
 Knowledge is great, but looking back at my own schooling I wish I had been given the time to cultivate my own creativity.
 I didn’t learn the creative process until I was an adult and feel I may have been somewhat cheated in school.
 Creativity and innovation are at the forefront of the skills that many employers seek.
 We should certainly be valuing them in the education system.

-The last piece of why I believe in interactive notebooks is that they become an all encompassing resource for the students.
-I wrote an article about why students should be allowed to use their notes on all assessments and feel strongly about using an interactive notebooks in these situations.
+The last piece of why I believe in interactive notebooks is that they become an all-encompassing resource for the students.
+I wrote an article about why students should be allowed to use their notes on all assessments and feel strongly about using interactive notebooks in these situations.
 The INB will become a comprehensive resource throughout the year that should be used whenever possible.